karpov159/movie_app/README.md

 _Web application where you can search movies, TV Shows, actors, find movies by genre and get information about them._

-_If you can't see the images, it might be an API issue.
-Try to visit later._
+_If you can't see the images, try to enable VPN._

 ## How to start